charlescapps/Fun-Runner/README.md

 You can then view the previous run on a map.
 (Functionality will be added to share your runs on Facebook).
 </dd></p>

+<h2>Credit for code samples</h2>
+The Google Directions API doesn&apos;t provide information on how to decode the "overview_polyline" string to draw more accurate directions.
+I found code to do so on Jeffrey Sambell&apos;s blog here: <a>http://jeffreysambells.com/posts/2010/05/27/decoding-polylines-from-google-maps-direction-api-with-java/</a>

 <h2>A few things to keep in mind</h2>